Understanding Title Defects vs. Title Clouds

 Your time and capital are valuable.
 Focus on deals with solvable title issues that offer adequate profit for the risk and effort.

 The Bottom Line: Title issues are a normal part of real estate investing, especially when dealing with distressed properties, foreclosures, and estate sales.
-The key is identifying problems early through comprehensive title searches, understanding your options for resolution, and working with an experienced wholesale investor-friendly title company like Title Inc that can guide you through the process efficiently.
+The key is identifying problems early through comprehensive title searches, understanding your options for resolution, and working with an experienced investor-friendly title company like Title Inc that can guide you through the process efficiently.